 - Port Harcourt: Oil sector labor disputes surface in Igbo and Pidgin English channels.
 Community blockades of access roads to flow stations and terminals can persist for weeks.

-4. Mining and Extraction Risks
+4. What Are the Mining and Extraction Risks?

 West Africa's mineral wealth, gold in Ghana, bauxite in Guinea, diamonds in Sierra Leone, iron ore in Liberia, drives significant foreign investment.
 But extraction sites sit in communities where grievances about land rights, environmental damage, and compensation run deep.
 These disputes don't show up on a Bloomberg terminal until they've already shut down a site.